dfparker2002/onedrive-sdk/README.md

     mvn failsafe:integration-test

-to run a single integration test invoke:
+to run a single integration test and skip unit tests invoke:

     mvn -DskipUTs=true -Dit.test=DriveActionIT verify

 *The integration test are not ran when building the package, this is a manual step.*